nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Deleting a contact

-1. Deleting a contact while all contacts are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-    1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact are shown in the status message.

-    1. Test case: `delete 0`<br>
-       Expected: No contact is deleted.
-Error details are shown in the status message.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files

-    1. Test case: Editing the data file to remove a name field to simulate a corrupted data file, while the app is not running.
+    1. Test case: Editing the data file to remove a name field to simulate a corrupted data file, while the app is not running.<br>
        Expected: Upon opening the app, there are no contacts in the GUI.

-    1. Test case: Deleting the data file.
+    1. Test case: Deleting the data file.<br>
        Expected: Upon opening the app, the default sample contacts are shown in the GUI.

-### Filtering contacts

-1. Filter the list of contacts based on the keywords provided.

-    1. Prerequisites: List all contacts using the `list` command.
-Multiple contacts in the list.

-    1. Test case: `find n/Alex Bernice` <br>
-       Expected: A list of contacts whose name contains `Alex` **or** `Bernice`.
-The filter is case-insensitive, so `Alex` will match with `aLeX` too, for instance.

-    1. Test case: `find t/friends NEIGHBOUR` <br>
-       Expected: A list of contacts whose tags contain `friends` **or** `NEIGHBOUR`.

-    1. Test case: `find n/Alex Bernice t/friends neighbour` <br>
-       Expected: A list of contacts whose name contains `Alex` or `Bernice` **and** tags contains `friends` or `neighbour`.
+### Adding a contact

+1. Adding a new contact

+    1. Test case : `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 m/email t/friends t/owesMoney`<br>
+       Expected: New contact `John Doe`is added to the contact list.

-    1. Test case: `find` <br>
+    1. Test case: `add n/John Doe`<br>
-       Expected: No filtering is done, and the original list is presented.
-Error details shown in the status message.
+       Expected: No contact is added.
+Error details are shown in the status message.

-    1. Other incorrect find commands to try: `find n/`, `find t/`, `...` <br>
-       Expected: Similar to previous.

-### Changing blacklist status of a contact
+### Blacklisting or un-blacklisting a contact

-1. Blacklisting a contact while some contacts are being shown
+1. Blacklisting or un-blacklisting a contact while some contacts are being shown

     1. Prerequisites: List some contacts using the `list` or `find` commands.
 At least 1 contact in the list.